Best Tactical Pens: More Than Just Writing

 These ink sticks provide a very smooth writing experience, and the refills are affordable and easy to track down.
 Your writing will be smooth, crisp, and downright enjoyable.
 You won’t be scribbling hard to get the thing to work.
 This ink doesn’t smear and doesn’t blotch.
 It dries as it writes.

 The Surefire Pen IV’s body is made from aerospace aluminum and coated with an anodized finish that’s up to MIL-SPEC.
 Stainless steel also makes an appearance.
 The pocket clip is stainless steel and is tungsten DLC coated.
-We also get a stainless nose cone and retractor button.
+You also get a stainless nose cone and retractor button.
 The shape of the body is all about ergonomics and embraces an interesting cut that allows for a comfortable grip, even when held with gloves on.

-The downside is that this is one expensive pen.
+The downside is that this is an expensive pen.
 Although, to pen nerds, it’s probably in the budget price point.
 For you and me, an MSRP of 150 dollars might be a bit much.
 That’s what you get from American ingenuity, quality, and design.

 Surefire Pen IV Pros and Cons